csstools/postcss-plugins/.github/bin/generate-docs/cors-template.md

 To resolve CORS errors you need to take two steps :

-- add HTTP header `Access-Control-Allow-Origin: <your-value>` to your CSS file.
+- add an HTTP header `Access-Control-Allow-Origin: <your-value>` when serving your CSS file.
 - add `crossorigin="anonymous"` to the `<link rel="stylesheet">` tag for your CSS file.

 In a node server setting the HTTP header might look like this :